OpenTranslationBible/open-bible/en-GB/16.Nehemiah/md/nehemiah-03.md

 Beyond them, Benjamin and Hasshub made repairs in front of their house, with Azariah son of Maaseiah, the son of Ananiah, repairing beside his house.

 ## Nehemiah 3:24
-Next to him, Binnui son of Henadad repaired another section, from Azariah’s house to the angle and the corner.
+Beside him, Binnui son of Henadad repaired another section, from Azariah’s house to the angle and the corner.

 ## Nehemiah 3:25
 Palal son of Uzai worked opposite the angle and the tower projecting from the upper palace near the court of the guard.
 Next to him, Pedaiah son of Parosh made repairs.